Here it is, the Mediterranean diet food pyramid, your low glycemic guide to

-Health and weight are related to nutrient consumption.
+A healthy weight has everything to do with nutrient consumption.
 The body constantly needs the raw material to rebuild itself, power itself and maintain good health.
 When we don’t do that we see the results, obesity, diabetes, and heart disease.
+These are the recommended proportions of food groups to eat to be slender and healthy.

 The Mediterranean diet plan plays a critical role in preventing these diseases:

-Eat fish as often as you can, daily to 5 - 6 times a week.
+Eat fish as often as you can, daily to 3 - 4 times a week.
 Meats and sweets you need least often, no more than two or three times a week.
 The sweets should be low glycemic ones and better to stick to low glycemic fruit for your sweets if you are insulin resistant.
-Once you have reached your goal weight then you could have very small amounts of the natural sweets that have nutrients like honey, maple syrup, or coconut palm sugar rather than cane sugar.

 Don't eat whole grains with protein in the evenings.
 Either have protein OR grains, not both.
 It's better food combining and easier on your digestion and your waistline.
 The best whole grains for losing weight are the low glycemic ones.